Sharing is caring!

 Dr. Daniel Pompa says,

-Beef stock remains one of the only super foods that even the most sensitive will not have a reaction to.
+Beef stock remains one of the only superfoods that even the most sensitive will not have a reaction to.
 The Type II collagen in beef stock also works wonders for the inflamed, leaky gut, which will bring some immediate relief and less sensitivity.

 Bone Broth Fast Caveats

-1. The bones you choose must be high-quality.
+1] The bones you choose must be high-quality.

-Don’t skimp on this part.
-If you can’t get high-quality bones, it’s okay.
 Grab the Classic Beef Bone Broth from Kettle and Fire HERE.
 (Use code ‘AGUTSYGIRL’ at checkout to save.)

-2. High-FODMAP / SIBO.
+2] High-FODMAP / SIBO

-I’m asked all the time about this one.
-“But your recipe uses garlic and onion, etc. and I have SIBO.”
-There are different trains of thoughts on this one.
-Some say that if you have SIBO, you cannot have any high-FODMAP foods in the broth (i.e the garlic and onion, etc.) However, that’s not a definitive.
+Some say that if you have SIBO, you cannot have any high-FODMAP foods in the broth (i.e the garlic and onion, etc.)

-Not everyone will react to the FODMAP foods seeping into broth.
 This is going to be highly unique to you, so make the best choice.
-There are ways around it.

-Some people are not able to tolerate this type of broth due to histamine/glutamate intolerance.
 If you already know you have a histamine intolerance, you might not be able to do bone broth.
-You could still do the Vegetable Broth, but the benefits (while still plentiful) are not the same.

 Learn more about histamines HERE and/or grab Dr. Becky Campbell’s book, “The 4-Phase Histamine Reset Plan: Getting to the Root of Migraines, Eczema, Vertigo, Allergies and More.

-Making This Fast Work for You
+Making These Fasting Days Work for You

 If you are the very beginning of your journey, have no clue what might be wrong (but feel miserable), and just want the basics, do the following: